qiulinlx/pullltest/README.md

 - Hi, this is Sabrina!
 - Hi!
 This is Mikaela.
 I fought with my laptop for a while but seem to have come right :)
 - The universe tried to stop me but HERE I AM /polite/ -Kim
-- Hi, this is Frans.
+- Hi, this is France !

 ### Prac Pairings